 House 8: A country’s taxes, tax policy and revenue: the public’s money used for public spending: loans to and from other countries: borrowed money and debt: capacity to meet financial obligations: debts due from other countries: the capacity of the other country to pay: tariffs: insurance and the insurance industry: pensions and social security: welfare and Medicare: the cabinet of the Prime Minister: the chief appointees of mayors, governors and premiers: the death rate and the kinds of deaths suffered by the people

-House 9: A country’s trade – imports and exports: interstate and international commerce: shipping: the constitution, law making and law makers: the Supreme Court and court system: judges, attorneys and lawyers: legal judgments and verdicts: religion: the clergy, ministers and preachers: churches: philosophy, ethics and moral issues: universities and higher education: teachers and lecturers: books: advertising: the public expression of private thoughts: television, radio and internet and social media – Skype, facebook and twitter
+House 9: A country’s trade – imports and exports: interstate and international commerce: shipping: the constitution, law making and law makers: the Supreme Court and court system: judges, attorneys and lawyers: legal judgments and verdicts: religion: the clergy, ministers and preachers: churches: philosophy, ethics and moral issues: universities and higher education: teachers and lecturers: books: advertising: the public expression of private thoughts: television, radio, internet and social media – Skype, Facebook, twitter and youtube

 House 10: A country’s governing administration and its policies: politics and political developments: the leader or Head of State – President, Prime Minister, Governor, Premier, King or Queen: international position and influence: reputation and international standing: business and business activity: city mayor and other eminent people

 House 11: A country’s friends and supporters: Congress, parliament or legislature: aldermen: ambassadors sent to foreign countries